Frank Windsor: Career

 Windsor played Detective Sergeant John Watt in Z-Cars from 1962 to 1965, and thereafter its spin-offs Softly, Softly (1966–1969), Softly, Softly: Task Force (1969–1976), Jack the Ripper (1973), and Second Verdict (1976).
 He also returned as Watt for the final episode of Z-Cars itself in 1978.

 In 1969, Windsor appeared in the pilot episode of Randall and Hopkirk (Deceased) in the episode "My Late Lamented Friend and Partner" as Sorrensen, a wealthy businessman with a murderous streak.
 His lighter side was demonstrated in the pilot episode of the situation comedy The Dustbinmen in 1968, and as Scoutfinder General in an episode of The Goodies.
 He also appeared as "Tobin" in Series 6, Episode 9 of The Avengers.

 From 1987 to 1989, Windsor starred in the comedy drama Flying Lady written by Brian Finch.
 He also starred as a rather old-fashioned headmaster grappling with problems in education in Headmaster, which started as a single play in Play for Today in 1974.
 It was expanded into a six-part series in 1977.

-Windsor had regular roles in the BBC drama Casualty; the ITV drama Peak Practice; he played Major Charlie Grace in EastEnders (1992); appeared twice in Doctor Who; had various stage roles, and in his later years appeared in television commercials advertising life-assurance policies for people over 50.
+Windsor had regular roles in the BBC drama Casualty and the ITV drama Peak Practice, and played Major Charlie Grace in EastEnders (1992).
+He appeared twice in Doctor Who; and had various stage roles.
+In his later years he appeared in television commercials advertising life-assurance policies for people over 50.
 He was the subject of This Is Your Life on 3 December 1975 when he was surprised by Eamonn Andrews at the Metropolitan Police Sports Club in East Molesey.